 Fine limbs for agility and fine movement.

 The Mixteco donkey is a new breed that joins the more than 60 already existing within the donkey species.
-The intention of creating this variant is to have specimens with the characteristics of the Creole donkey but larger in size.
+The intention of creating this variant is to have specimens with the characteristics of the Creole donkey but larger.

 "The idea is no longer to have that donkey that is very small, because it is only 1.20 meters long, but very lively, very happy and very sensitive, and to create a breed adapted to Mexican needs".

 "The Creole donkey is generally a pretty, small, harmonious donkey.
 While the mammoth donkey is big, coarse, big-headed.
-We wanted the Mixtec donkey to be a harmonious donkey," explains Alonso, who points out that it was necessary to carry out and present all the necessary protocols to the Ministry of Agriculture and Rural Development.
+We wanted the Mixtec donkey to be harmonious," explains Alonso, who points out that it was necessary to carry out and present all the necessary protocols to the Ministry of Agriculture and Rural Development.